Scott Kashket: Crewe Alexandra

 On 30 August 2021, having left Wycombe, Kashket joined League One side Crewe Alexandra on a one-year deal.
 He scored his first Crewe goal in a 1–1 draw at Plymouth Argyle on 28 September 2021.
 Kashket made 14 appearances for Crewe before sustaining an ankle injury at Ipswich Town on 28 November 2021.
 He made a return to competitive football on 29 March 2022, playing 30 minutes of a Cheshire Senior Cup semi-final at Stockport County, then starting in Crewe's next league game, against Fleetwood Town at Gresty Road on 2 April 2022.
 Kashket was released at the end of the 2021–22 season following relegation.

 Gillingham

 On 27 June 2022, Kashket signed for League Two side, Gillingham.
 He was released after one season at the club having scored three goals in 36 appearances.

 Sutton United

 On 25 July 2023, Kashket signed for another League Two side, Sutton United.
 He departed the club following relegation at the end of the 2023–24 season having failed to make an appearance since September 2023.

-Hornchurch
+Non-League

 On 20 September 2024 National League South side Hornchurch announced that Kashket had signed for the club.

-Welling United

 On 21 February 2025, Kashket returned to National League South side Welling United.

-Bishop's Stortford

 In September 2025, Kashket joined Southern League Premier Division Central club Bishop's Stortford.

-Canvey Island

 In November 2025, Kashket joined Isthmian League Premier Division club Canvey Island.
+He joined fellow Isthmian Premier Division side Brentwood Town in January 2026.

+In September 2026, he rejoined Wingate & Finchley, scoring on his debut at Welling.